Common Runtime Parameters

 Indexchain is a fork of Zcash, and Zcash is a privacy-centric fork of Bitcoin.
 Therefore, essentially all runtime parameters and API commands available in both Bitcoin and Zcash are available in Indexchain.

-To see additional Bitcoin-based runtime parameters not included here, please visit the relevant Bitcoin wiki page.
+To see additional Bitcoin-based runtime parameters not included here, please visit .

 addnode